Howell, Michigan: 20th century

+Initiated in 1985, Michigan Challenge Balloonfest began as a state championship in hot air ballooning and quickly became a major annual draw for the city and Livingston County.
+In 1993, Balloonfest introduced the Balloon Glow, which immediately became a fan favorite.
+On the Friday evening of Balloonfest, hundreds of hot air balloons are unloaded in the field behind Howell High School.
+The balloons are inflated and the fiery blasts provide a delightful glow at dusk.

 On October 22, 1994, less than a dozen Ku Klux Klansmen from outside Howell held a rally on the steps of the historic Livingston County Courthouse.
 According to a reporter for the Livingston Post, the town may have been chosen because of its reputation for intolerance.
 Ben Bohnsack, the pastor of the First United Methodist Church in nearby Brighton, Michigan, at the time, described the approaching rally as an "assault on the values" of the community.
 On the day of the rally, the courthouse was put under the protection of 174 police officers from every law enforcement agency in the county.
 An 8-foot-tall chain-link fence was erected around the courthouse, with two additional sections raised on Grand River Avenue to contain protesters and observers.
 The fence was dismantled after the rally, and on the following day, citizens assembled with brooms, mops, and buckets for a symbolic cleansing of the courthouse steps.